Gustavo Borges: 1999: Best Pan Am Games for Brazil

-2000: Four medals in three Olympics
+2000 Sydney Olympics

 The 2000 Summer Olympics in Sydney saw Borges' last Olympic podium finish, when along with Edvaldo Valério, Carlos Jayme and Fernando Scherer, he won the bronze in the 4×100-meter freestyle with a time of 3:17.40.
 Australia broke the world record and took the gold with a time of 3:13.67.
 Borges also participated in the 100-meter freestyle, finishing in 16th position.
 During the Games, Gustavo was chosen by FINA to be part of a team of 12 athletes who would form a committee from 2000 to 2005.
 He was the only South American representative on the list.
 Brazil became one of the countries with a large representation within the Federation.
 Also in 2000, Borges started preparing to end his career and become an entrepreneur.